 - Your long-term payment and personal information is better protected.
 Even if a potential hacker were to obtain your data from a virtual credit card transaction, the account number won’t be linked to your identity and will likely expire before they can take advantage.

 - Your account’s risk of being compromised is low.
-It’s very unlikely your data will be stolen, meaning you won’t have to shut down your credit card account, get a new card or have to redo all your recurring payments.
+It’s unlikely your data will be stolen, meaning you won’t have to shut down your credit card account, get a new card or have to redo all your recurring payments.

 - Your transactions are posted to your account.
 If your virtual card is linked to your physical credit card, transactions are traceable and will appear on your usual bank statement as normal purchases.